Apple's sales boom in communist Vietnam

 TRENDIER SMARTPHONES

-The growing thirst for slick technology is not just benefiting Apple, but most firms offering tablets and smartphones, among them HTC (2498.TW) and Samsung (005930.KS).
+The growing thirst for slick technology is not just benefiting Apple, but most firms offering tablets and smartphones, among them HTC and Samsung.
 Slower growth for standard mobile phones shows local appetite for upgrades to trendier handsets, industry experts say.

-"I've seen no signs of an economic recession in this shop," said the manager of a Hanoi branch of FPT FPT.HM, Vietnam's biggest listed tech company.
+"I've seen no signs of an economic recession in this shop," said the manager of a Hanoi branch of FPT, Vietnam's biggest listed tech company.
 "People buy $1,000 items with ease and a family buying three iPads isn't uncommon."

 Many companies are looking closely at Vietnam, where 15 million people live in two main cities, only 30 million use the internet among a 90 million population and two thirds are under 30 years of age.

-Note: (This story has been corrected to fix the period for sales in first paragraph)